MatteoRagni/unitn-bimrep/README.md

 ## Installation

-I'll try to upload the package on CTAN for automatic installation on different platforms and integration at syste level.

 If you want to use it for now, you have to put `unitn-bimrep.cls` and `unitn-bimrep.jpg` in the same directory of your main LaTeX file.